ryexley/bob-yexley-net/content/posts/2020-02-06--first-backcountry-backpacking-elk-hunt-lessons-learned-sleep-system/index.md

 tags: ["hunting", "elk", "backpacking"]
 ---

-_This is the fourth post in a series on lessons I learned on my first backcountry backpacking elk hunt.
-[The previous post, which focused on tents, can be found here](/first-backcountry-backpacking-elk-hunt-lessons-learned-tents)._
+_This is the fourth post in [a series](/first-backcountry-backpacking-elk-hunt-lessons-learned-intro) on lessons I learned on my first backcountry backpacking elk hunt.
+[The previous post, which focused on tents, can be found here](/first-backcountry-backpacking-elk-hunt-lessons-learned-tents).
+[The next post, which is focused on my water system, can be found here](first-backcountry-backpacking-elk-hunt-lessons-learned-water-system)._

 I am a side/stomach sleeper.
 Always have been, and I don't see that fact changing anytime soon.
 At some point, that decision is subconscious and happens in your sleep, so you have very little control over changing it.